List of Ice Age characters: Maelstrom

 Maelstrom is shown in the beginning frozen in a great block of ice that was jarred loose when the wall of ice began crumbling.
 The ice melted, releasing both Cretaceous and him into the lake which was all but abandoned by most animals.
 When they made it to the ice lake, the first animal that they had encountered and eaten was Stu, leaving behind only his shell.

-The two sea reptiles then swam further down the series of rivers where they eventually reached Manny's herd as well as Crash, Eddie, and Ellie.
+The duo then swam further down the series of rivers where they eventually reached Manny's herd as well as Crash, Eddie and Ellie.
 Maelstrom intended to eat Sid but could not catch him, as Sid was already escaping with Diego, and had only just escaped Maelstrom as he broke off a massive chunk of ice where the sloth and saber-tooth had stood only moments before.

-Later, when the dam broke, the two reptiles went swimming on the wall of water that was slowly approaching towards the escaping masses and pulled down Manny when he was swimming to save Ellie.
-Manny devised a plan to rid himself of the two sea reptiles, by having them try to chase him, he tricked them into hitting a log that was wedged under a large rock.
+Later, when the dam broke, the duo went swimming on the wall of water that was slowly approaching towards the escaping masses and pulled down Manny when he was swimming to save Ellie.
+Manny devised a plan to rid himself of the duo, by having them try to chase him, he tricked them into hitting a log that was wedged under a large rock.
 The plan worked, freeing Ellie and killing Cretaceous and Maelstrom.

-In the storybook version, The Lone Gunslinger and his fellow Teratornis were shown to be feasting on Cretaceous and Maelstrom.

 Piranhas

 The number of Piranhas resided in the ice lakes of the waterpark, where they were pursued by flocks of Baptornis and scattered by other animals.
-The piranha, however, found potential prey in the form of Scrat that had fall in the lake.
+The piranha, however, found potential prey in the form of Scrat that had fallen in the lake.
 The piranhas bared their teeth and chased Scrat out of the water onto an ice floe, one leaping out of the water and biting him on the paw.
 This paw was holding his prized acorn.

 Angry that something had attempted to take his acorn.
 Scrat seized another piranha and used it to hit at others, fighting and kicking the fish away, stunning them all.
 As one attempted to edge back to the water, Scrat stomped on its side, forcing it to release an acorn that is held.

 In Ice Age 3, a school of piranha met a baby Tyrannosaurus (one of Momma's babies that had been kidnapped by Sid) and bared their teeth at it.
 The young Tyrannosaurus bared his own teeth and frightened the fish off.